geoffhigginbottom/otel-tf-demo/README.md

 There are a number of core modules which are always deployed such as VPC and S3, but the modules listed under the 'Enable / Disable Modules' comment can be activated by changing the values from the default of "false" to "true".

-You will find more information about each Module at the end of this document.
+You will find more information about each Module lower down in this document.

-There are generally no interdependencies between modules, so you can deploy almost any combination, but if enabling Dashboards, you should also enable Detectors.
+There are generally no interdependencies between modules, so you can deploy almost any combination, one exception is that if enabling Dashboards, you should also enable Detectors.
 The 'EKS Cluster', 'ECS Cluster' and 'Phone Shop' modules all have APM enabled and are instrumented to emit Traces.

 The quantities of each EC2 Instance deployed as part of the 'Instances & Proxied Instances' Modules are also controlled here.
 You can deploy any quantity of most types, but you should always deploy at least 1 Gateway (Instances Module), which gets deployed behind an AWS ALB, and is used by the Instances to send in their metrics to the Splunk IM Platform.
+Multiple Gateway nodes can be deployed to enable testing of lolad balancing etc.

-When using the Proxied Instances Module, again you must always deploy 1 Proxy Server.
+When using the Proxied Instances Module, you must always deploy exactly 1 Proxy Server.

+Do not deploy Splunk Enterprise as well as Splunk Cloud, they are an "either/or" - also ensure splunkclouduf.spl has been added to non_public_files folder

 ```yaml
 # This file contains all the settings which are unique to each deployment and it